-The adaptive reuse and historic renovation process of this project will bring community residents and visitors a vibrant dining destination, complete with two full-service bars, a raw bar, and ample dining space with private dining options on the first and second floors.
+The adaptive reuse and historic renovation process of this project brings community residents and visitors a vibrant dining destination, complete with two full-service bars, a raw bar, and ample dining space with private dining options on the first and second floors.

 As the population began to spread into the surrounding neighborhoods and away from City Market, the area fell into a less emboldened state.
-Thanks to Savannah’s preservation movement, the Market is once again home to some of the District’s most popular eateries, art galleries, and favorite local shops – soon to welcome The Darling Oyster Bar into its community.
+Thanks to Savannah’s preservation movement, the Market is once again home to some of the District’s most popular eateries, art galleries, and favorite local shops – welcoming The Darling Oyster Bar into its community.

 We want to hear from you!
 Whether you have questions about this project, want to reach a particular team member or office, or want to learn more about our services, please let us know how we can serve you.